KostasDas/battleships/README.md

-# battleships
+# Battleships
-Just a regular extendable battleships game
+The classic battleships game

 Clone at your local environment and run main.
 No 3d party libraries